Ralph Drollinger: Sports ministry

 After his brief injury-plagued professional career, Drollinger founded and participated in a variety of sports related ministries.
-He helped found and was the Executive Director of Sports Outreach America, an umbrella trade organization of American church and parachurch sports ministries, such as the Fellowship of Christian Athletes, Athletes in Action, and Pro Athletes Outreach.
+He helped found and was the executive director of Sports Outreach America, an umbrella trade organization of American church and parachurch sports ministries, such as the Fellowship of Christian Athletes, Athletes in Action, and Pro Athletes Outreach.
 He founded Sports Spectrum Magazine, a bi-monthly print magazine that features the testimony of Christian athletes, the "Path To Victory" Sports New Testament in conjunction with Biblica, He also founded, produced and financed Julius Erving's Sports Focus, a weekly one-half hour television anthology on ESPN featuring the testimony of Christian athletes and hosted by NBA player Julius Erving.

 Capitol ministries

 In 1997, Drollinger founded Capitol Ministries, a ministry organization that provides Bible studies, evangelism and discipleship to political leaders.
 The organization has founded ministries in over 40 US State Capitols since then.
-Drollinger leads Capitol Ministries in Washington, D.C. and what is referred to internally as The Members Bible Study in the US Capitol.
+Drollinger leads Capitol Ministries in Washington, D.C., and what is referred to internally as The Members Bible Study in the US Capitol.
 Drollinger also leads several senior Trump administration officials in a similar group at the White House, and provides bible study print-outs for Donald Trump.
 He is not associated with The Fellowship due to what he perceives as their unbiblical teaching.

+By 2019 Capitol Ministries had established chapters in Mexico, Honduras, Paraguay, Costa Rica and Uruguay and was planning on opening new chapters in Nicaragua and Panama.
+Drollinger himself has travelled to Latin America to meet with local politicians.
+In March 2019 he had a breakfast meeting with members of the Legislative Assembly of Costa Rica and on 19 July 2019, after being personally invited by Nicaraguan president Daniel Ortega, Drollinger gave a speech at a political event in Managua that celebrated the 40th anniversary of the Sandinista Revolution.